codesbird/codesbird/README.md

 ---

 **🚀 Projects:**
-- **Chrome Extension:** Detects and highlights dark patterns in web pages.
+- **Chrome Extension:** Detects and highlights dark patterns in web pages.[Go](https://projectksecure.blogspot.com/)
 - **EduPlatform:** AI-driven personalized learning and progress tracking.
 - **YouTube Mp3:** Platform like youtube, but streams will play in audio form with perfect UI.
-[Go](https://projectksecure.blogspot.com/)
 - **News Aggregator Platform:** Automatically uploads news from Aaj Tak, Times of India, and other channels using self-developed APIs.
 ---